-Prompted by the 2017 limitation of § 1031 to exchanges of real property only, proposed regulations were issued in June, 2020, defining the term "real property" (for purposes of § 1031) for the first time in either the Code or the regulations.
-Under the proposed regulations, real property "means land and land improvements, unsevered natural products of land, and water and airspace superjacent to land."
-Prop.
+Prompted by the 2017 limitation of § 1031 to exchanges of real property only, final regulations (T.D.
+9935) have been issued, defining in great detail the term "real property" (for purposes of § 1031) for the first time in either the Code or the regulations.
+Under the regulations, real property "means land and improvements to land, unsevered natural products of land, and water and airspace superjacent to land."
 Reg. § 1.1031(a)-3(a)(1).
-An interest in such real property, "including fee ownership, co-ownership, a leasehold, an option to acquire real property, an easement, or a similar interest" is also real property for § 1031 purposes.
-Prop.
-Reg. § 1.1031(a)-3(a)(1).
+Improvements to land are "inherently permanent structures and components of inherently permanent structures."
+Reg. § 1031(a)-3(a)(2)(i).
+An intangible interest in real property is itself real property, including "fee ownership; co-ownership; a leasehold; an option to acquire real property; [and] an easement Similar interests are real property ... if the intangible asset derives its value from real property or an interest in real property and is inseparable from that real property or interest in real property."
+(Certain intangible assets, however, including stock, debt instruments, and partnership interests generally are not real property for purposes of § 1031.)
+Reg. § 1.1031(a)-3(a)(5).
+Except as otherwise provided, property that is real property under the law of a state or local jurisdiction in which it is located is real property for § 1031 purposes.
+Reg. § 1.1031(a)-3(a)(6).